-- b. a summary of the assessment process; - c. an inventory and evaluation of the facts and information gathered and analysed, including the response from the Respondent; and - d. an assessment of how the potential breach relates to the principles and responsibilities of the Code and to the University's policies, procedures and related processes. - (44) The preliminary assessment report will be considered by the DO who determines whether the matter should be: - a. confirmed as a breach of the Code and: - i. referred for investigation; or - ii. resolved locally by the DO with or without corrective actions; or - b. dismissed as not being a breach of the Code and: - i. dismissed with no further action to be taken; or - c. referred to other appropriate institutional processes if considered necessary. - (45) If the DO determines that there was no breach, they must consider the following: - a.
+- a. recommendations for further action; - b. a summary of the assessment process; - c. an inventory and evaluation of the facts and information gathered and analysed, including the response from the respondent; and - d. an assessment of how the potential breach relates to the principles and responsibilities of the Code and to the University's policies, procedures and related processes.

+(50) The preliminary assessment report will be considered by the DO who determines whether the matter should be:

+- a. dismissed;

+- b. resolved locally, with or without corrective actions;

+- c. referred for investigation; or

+- d. referred to other University processes.

+(51) If the DO dismisses a complaint, they must consider the following:

+- a.
 If the complaint has no basis in fact (for example, due to a misunderstanding or because the complaint is frivolous or vexatious), then efforts, if required, must be made to restore the reputation of any affected parties. - b.
-If the complaint is considered to have been made in bad faith or is vexatious, the Complainant should be subject to appropriate disciplinary measures and processes.
+If the complaint is considered to have been made in bad faith or is vexatious, the complainant should be subject to appropriate disciplinary measures and processes.
 Examples of frivolous, vexatious and bad faith complaints include, but are not limited to: - i. fabricating a complaint; - ii. making trivial or petty complaints; - iii. making repeated, unsubstantiated complaints; or - iv. seeking to re-agitate issues that have already been addressed or determined. - c.
-If the assessment raised systemic issues associated with the complaint, such as a lack of clarity on the ethical requirements of a research project, efforts may be necessary to address these issues. - (46) The outcome of this determination will be communicated to the Respondent, the Complainant and other relevant stakeholders as appropriate.
+If the assessment raised systemic issues associated with the complaint, such as a lack of clarity on the ethical requirements of a research project, efforts may be necessary to address these issues.

+(52) The outcome of this determination will be communicated to the respondent, the complainant, and other relevant stakeholders as appropriate.